yasintashraf/neurofluid-mreg/README.md

 - **Optional**: MRV (veins), hT2w (PVS), MP2RAGE inversions
 - Pipeline automatically skips steps for missing optional data
 - **Note**: For more accurate and robust vessel and PVS segmentation, it is recommended to brain mask anatomical images before segmentation.
 This minimizes false positives from non-brain regions and ensures cleaner results.
+- **Note**: For more accurate and robust analysis, it is recommended to apply distortion correction on the MREG before frequency analysis.

 ## Usage